 “Thanks for your feedback.
 It’s great to hear that you’re a fan of (our company or product).
 Your feedback helps us discover new opportunities to improve (our company or product) and make sure you have the best possible experience.”

 “Thanks for your feedback.
-Our goal is to create the best possible product, and your thoughts, ideas and suggestions play a major role in helping us identify opportunities to improve.”
+Our goal is to create the best possible product, and your thoughts, ideas, and suggestions play a major role in helping us identify opportunities to improve.”

 “Thanks for your feedback.
-We highly value all ideas and suggestions from customers, whether they’re positive or critical.
+We highly value all ideas and suggestions from our customers, whether they’re positive or critical.
 In the future, our team might reach out to you to learn more about how we can further improve (our product or service) so that it exceeds your expectations.”

-Ask these questions to your customers with Retently
+Survey your customers with Retently